What does comprehensive coverage do?

 When obtaining a quote for comprehensive coverage, you will need to choose a deductible amount.
 A deductible is the portion of a claim that you’re responsible for paying before your insurance benefits start to pay out.

 The value of the car, your driving record, the deductible you choose and repair costs determine the cost of comprehensive coverage, but it is usually very affordable.
-The average annual cost nationwide for comprehensive coverage is just $134, according to the Insurance Information Institute.
+The average annual cost nationwide for comprehensive coverage is just $192, according to a rate analysis by CarInsurance.com.
 That's not much to pay to ensure you get the actual cash value (ACV) for your car, minus the deductible, if your car is totaled.
 ACV is how much your car is worth on the market before it sustained damages.

 Comprehensive claims will not raise your rates unless you file multiple claims in a short period.